Archive for the ‘Ghana’ Category

 Masekela introducing Hedzoleh Soundz

 After his big hit success with ‘Grazing in the grass’ ,” which went to #1 in both the pop and R&B charts in 1968, Masekela joined his former wife Miriam Makeba in Guinea, Africa for a tour.
-It was there that he met the Ghanian band Hedzoleh Soundz, an extremely talented band known for blending the ancient rhythmic traditions of their native Ghana with American jazz and Latin music.
+It was there that he met Hedzoleh Soundz, an extremely talented band from Ghana, known for blending the ancient rhythmic traditions of their native Ghana with American jazz and Latin music.

 At the time Fela Kuti was taking Africa and the world by storm with his brand of Nigerian Jazz Funk.
 The interlocking rhythms over which his saxophone could endlessly groove were reminiscent of the style of funk patterns that James Brown pioneered in the U.S.